Annapurna Base Camp Short Trek

 Breakfast

-Unwind for the remainder of the day after your journey or explore the crowded streets of Thamel, renowned for its cafes, stores, and lively environment.
-In the evening, enjoy a brief pre-trek briefing to discuss the Annapurna Base Camp Short Trek schedule, permits, and preparation for your trekking experience in the Himalayas.
+Unwind for the rest of the day after your journey.
+Or explore the busy streets of Thamel, known for its cafes, shops, and lively vibe.
+In the evening, enjoy a short pre-trek briefing.
+We will review the trek schedule, permits, and how to prepare.

 Day 2: Drive or Flight to Pokhara